reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 ## Registration is now closed

-If you wish have not registered and wish to attend the meeting, please contact [Tom](mailto:tom.arnold@ess.eu
+If you wish have not registered and wish to attend the meeting, please contact [Tom](mailto:tom.arnold@ess.eu)

 # Agenda: